Location: CHCB 423B

 Dr. Cory C. Cleveland joined the faculty at the University of Montana in 2007.
 He is an Assistant Professor of Terrestrial Biogeochemistry in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
-He received his Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did his post-doctoral work at INSTAAR: An Earth and Environmental Sciences Institute, a multi-disciplinary research institute in Boulder, CO.
+He received his Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did his post-doctoral work at the Institute of Arctic & Alpine Research (INSTAAR) a multi-disciplinary research institute in Boulder, CO.
 Dr. Cleveland also has an M.S. in Natural Resources (Forest Science) from Cornell University, and a B.A. in Physical Geography from the University of Colorado.
-His expertise is terrestrial ecosystem ecology and soil biogeochemistry, and he teaches Introductory Soil Science and other courses in soil ecology and biogeochemistry at UMT.
-In general, his research focuses on understanding the biotic and abiotic controls over terrestrial biogeochemical cycling and ecosystem processes.
+His expertise is terrestrial ecosystem ecology and soil biogeochemistry, and he teaches courses in soil science, ecosystem ecology and biogeochemistry at UM.
+His research focuses on understanding the biotic and abiotic controls over terrestrial biogeochemical cycling and ecosystem processes.

 Ph.D.: Ecology and Evolutionary Biology, University of Colorado, Boulder, CO (2001)

 M.S.: Forest Science (Natural Resources), Cornell University, Ithaca, NY (1997)

 B.A.: Physical Geography, University of Colorado, Boulder, CO (1992)